Architecture at the Edge Design Lab Bursaries

 Project Description

-Three bursary awards of €3,000 each to support creative practitioners with an interest in championing young people and their ideas and help them realise the potential for a better designed built environment.
+Galway Culture Company and Architecture at the Edge through its Design Lab programme offered three bursary awards of €3,000 each to support creative practitioners with an interest in championing young people and their ideas and help them realise the potential for a better designed built environment.
+This opportunity was designed to support practitioners with an interest in co-designing projects with young people and consider the consequential aspects of making across craft, construction, architecture and design.

 Project Outcomes – what we expect from this project